Police warn of ‘lioness’ on the loose in Berlin as people told to hide pets

 An animal - believed to be a lioness - is on the loose just outside Berlin.

-German police have asked residents to stay inside and bring in pets as hunters, vets, a helicopter and thermal cameras hunt for the wild animal.
+Police in Brandenburg state, which surrounds the capital, have asked residents to stay inside and bring in pets as hunters, vets, two helicopters and thermal cameras hunt for the wild animal.

 Officers have been using loudspeakers to warn people in the Kleinmachnow, Teltow and Stahnsdorf areas.